Skip to content

-Take the below quiz to see if you have OCD signs and symptoms.
-Make sure to answer the questions completely and honestly.
+Take the below OCD quiz to test if you have OCD symptoms or signs.
+Make sure to answer the questions thoroughly and honestly.
 Your responses should reflect how you feel now, not how you’d like to feel.
-Remember, it is never too late to seek help.
-Commence with We Level Up’s treatment center network ‘Do I Have OCD Test’.
+Remember, it is never too late to seek help for OCD or other mental health challenges.
+Begin with We Level Up’s treatment center network ‘Do I Have OCD Test.’
 Obsessive-compulsive disorder (OCD) is a widespread, persistent, and long-lasting mental illness in which a person experiences uncontrollable, recurrent thoughts (also known as “obsessions”) and/or behaviors (also known as “compulsions”) that they feel compelled to repeat.
-Some common behavioral symptoms are:

 • Fear of dirt or contagion.

-• Ambiguity is difficult for you to accept, and you have doubts.
+• Ambiguity is problematic for you to accept, and you have doubts.

 • Requiring symmetry and order in everything.